carverauto/serviceradar-media/slides.md

 This isn't just about numbers; it's about the untapped potential waiting for the right solution.

 Pricing Strategy for Scalability:
-Our competitive pricing starts at $89/month, scaling up to $899-$1000 for enterprise solutions.
+Our competitive pricing for our ChatOps service starts at $89/month, scaling up to $899-$1000 for enterprise solutions.
 This tiered approach not only makes our product accessible to a wide range of businesses but also aligns with our strategy to grow with our customers, maximizing lifetime value.

 Growth and Scalability: